-Whether you are dealing with a new medical condition, or one that is progressing, it is important to take the lead role in your medical team.
+Whether you are recently diagnosed or dealing with a long-term condition, you should be involved in the decision-making process.
+The same is true if you and your doctor are discussing preventive screenings and/or diagnostic testing.
 Historically, a doctor would tell you your diagnosis and course of treatment, and you would do your best to follow the doctor’s orders.
-Fortunately, times have changed, and most doctors now work with the patient to make treatment decisions together, called “shared decision-making”.
+Fortunately, times have changed, and most doctors now work with patients to make treatment decisions together, called “shared decision-making”.

 What exactly is shared decision-making in healthcare?